 As restrictions may vary, you should check the latest local guidance.

-- you must use a facemask (double surgical mask or N65 mask) in all indoor public and communal spaces, including work-places and on public transport;
+- You must use a facemask (double surgical mask or N65 mask) in all indoor and outdoor public and communal spaces, including work-places and on public transport;

 - Restricted numbers are in place for churches and religious services;